The need for a Portable Macintosh

 A Marketing Misunderstanding?

-Although the design philosophy of not compromising on full-size features for greater portability is obvious, it’s evident that communicating this idea was not easy.
-Developing a marketing strategy for the Macintosh Portable would have been understandably problematic – selling a computer with a seemingly oxymoronic name must have been immensely challenging.
+Although the design philosophy of not compromising on full-size features for greater portability is obvious (and confusing), it’s evident that communicating this idea was not easy.
+Developing a marketing strategy for the Macintosh Portable was understandably problematic – selling a computer with a seemingly oxymoronic name must have been an immense challenge.

 In its promotional video, released as a mock documentary to demonstrate the portability and features of the Macintosh Portable, showcases 3 strange users: A fireman, a police detective, and most bizarrely, an extreme-environments film producer.
 His segment is the best: at one point the Portable is being casually toted up a sand dune, and in another, all 16 lbs of it are being swung onto a rock for spontaneous mid-desert data entry (all the while looking suspiciously lightweight).
 I’d be willing to bet that Macintosh Portable in those scenes had the lead-acid battery and hard disk removed.
 The film producer attempts to convince us of its portability further with appropriate late 80s marketing puffery: “We had to climb 90 feet up into the jungle canopy… In addition to bringing a camera, it would be just as easy to bring the Portable Mac“.
 Yeah, right.
 Check it out for yourself below: